 Mojo (pronounced mo-ho) is the Spanish name for a number of Latin sauces made with vinegar or citrus juice and garlic.
 It is a traditional accompaniment to the starchy root vegetables of the Hispanic Caribbean.

 Bitter oranges, also called Seville oranges, are extremely tart.
 They are available at Latin markets.
-Serve With Grilled Vegetable Salad with Cuban Mojo.